altwalker/altwalker/docs/index.rst

 Welcome to AltWalker's documentation.
 Get started with :doc:`installation` and then get an quick overview with the :doc:`quickstart`.
-There is also a detailed :doc:`demo` that shows how to create a samall test project for a mock e-commerce website.
+There is also a detailed :doc:`demo` that shows how to create a small test project for a mock e-commerce website.
 The rest of the documentation describes how to use each feature of AltWalker in more details.